ibm-cloud-docs/BlockStorage/replication.md

 When a primary volume is canceled, the replication schedule and the volume in the replica data center are deleted.
 Replicas are canceled from the {{site.data.keyword.blockstorageshort}} page.

- 1. Highlight your volume on the **{{site.data.keyword.blockstorageshort}}** page.
+ 1. Click the volume name on the **{{site.data.keyword.blockstorageshort}}** page.
- 2. Click **Actions** and select **Cancel {{site.data.keyword.blockstorageshort}}**.
+ 2. On the **{{site.data.keyword.blockstorageshort}}** Detail page, click **Actions** and select **Cancel Replica**.
  3. Select when to cancel.
 Choose **Immediately** or **Anniversary Date**, and click **Continue**.
- 4. Click **I acknowledge that due to cancellation, data loss may occur**, and click **Cancel**.
+ 4. Confirm that you understand that data loss might occur when you cancel the volume by checking the box.
+ 5. Click **Cancel Replica**.

  You can expect the LUN to remain visible in your Storage list for at least 24 hours (immediate cancellation) or until the anniversary date.
 Certain features aren't going to be available any longer, but the volume remains visible until it's reclaimed.
-However, billing is stopped immediately after you click Delete/Cancel.
+However, billing is stopped immediately after you click Delete/Cancel Replica.

  Active replicas can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, and replication is canceled before you attempt to cancel the original volume.
+ {:important}

 ## Replication-related commands in SLCLI